avvero/heartbeats/readme.md

 ### Overview
 **Problem**: Determining the version of specific components running in each environment is challenging.\
-**Solution**: A service that automatically checks the health and version information of other services, displaying the results on a web page.\
+**Solution**: A service that automatically checks the health and version information of other services and displays the results on a web page.\
 **Status**: Finished, using in company.

 ----